mekomsolutions/ozone-distro-cambodia/README.md

-# Ozone Ditribution For Cambodia 🇰🇭
+# Ozone Distribution For Cambodia 🇰🇭

 Ozone - All in one system for healthcare facilities: https://www.ozone-his.com/